11 Essentials for Your Rental Home Binder

 - Dehumidifier in the basement

-When an emergency happens, sometimes it's hard to locate the source.
+When an emergency occurs, it can be challenging to identify the source.
 If your tenants know where to look, they can minimize the damage.

 - Electrical box